Tucker Barnhart Player Props: Cubs vs. Reds

 Reds Pitching Rankings (2022)

-- Overton gets the call to start for the Reds, his first this season.
+- Greene (0-0) starts for the Reds, his second of the season.

-- In his last appearance on Friday, Sept.
-30, the 29-year-old righty came out of the bullpen and went 5 1/3 scoreless innings against the Chicago Cubs.
+- The righty last pitched on Thursday against the Pittsburgh Pirates, when he tossed 3 1/3 innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.